symfony/symfony-docs/messenger.rst

 .. note::

-    With Symfony 5.3 or newer, you can limit the consumer of an AMQP transport to only process messages from some queues of an exchange.
+    You can limit the consumer of an AMQP transport to only process messages from some queues of an exchange.
 See :ref:`messenger-limit-queues`.

 The transport has a number of other options, including ways to configure the exchange, queues binding keys and more.
 See the documentation on